nashville-software-school/client-side-mastery/book-0-installations/chapters/ADHD_STRATEGIES.md

 2. Label it "Inbox"
 3. Set up a key.
 A great start is to have an icon for questions and an icon for ideas.
 You can use whatever works best for you.
 4. Every time a thought or a question comes to mind, record it as a bullet point with the correct icon.
-5. When an instructor comes to you for help, reference your inbox questions.
+5. When an mentor comes to you for help, reference your inbox questions.
 Mark it as completed.
 6. At the end of the day, review your inbox.
 Strike through anything that is irrelevant.

 #### Example: